aurimas13/Machine-Learning-Goodness/100DaysOfMLCode/README.md

 # Generative AI & GPT 4 Bot | Day 81

 - Read an overview of recent generative AI techniques and applications.
 Simply put Generative AI can be thought as Artificial Intelligence Generated Content (AIGC) that which involves the creation of digital content, such as images, music, and natural language, through AI models.
 The goal of AIGC is to make the content creation process more efficient and accessible, allowing for the production of high-quality content at a faster pace.
-Details can be found as item **95** [here](#worthy-tools) or accessed directly through [here](https://arxiv.org/abs/2303.04226).
+Details can be found as item **95** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://arxiv.org/abs/2303.04226).
 - Found a fantastic tutorial to make a Twitter GPT Bot as details are [here](https://dev.to/mindsdb/build-a-celebrity-twitter-chatbot-with-gpt-4-3l34).

 # Copilot X & AI Book | Day 82

 - Started using a renewed GitHub Copilot that adopts GPT-4 as part of collaboration between Microsoft and OpenAI.
 As they say they are not only adopting OpenAI’s new GPT-4 model, but are introducing chat and voice for Copilot, and bringing Copilot to pull requests, the command line, and docs to answer questions on your projects.
 What that means is that they included Copilot Pull Requests and a chat interface ran on GPT-4 integrated with VS Code and Visual Studio.
 More details [here](https://github.blog/2023-03-22-github-copilot-x-the-ai-powered-developer-experience/).
-- Came across an amazing free book titled "How to Build Your Career in AI" by Andrew Ng on his insights about learning foundational skills, working on projects, finding jobs, and community in machine learning as can be accessed as item **14** [here](#worthy-books) or directly [here](https://info.deeplearning.ai/how-to-build-a-career-in-ai-book?ref=the-batch-deeplearning-ai).
+- Came across an amazing free book titled "How to Build Your Career in AI" by Andrew Ng on his insights about learning foundational skills, working on projects, finding jobs, and community in machine learning as can be accessed as item **14** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Books or directly [here](https://info.deeplearning.ai/how-to-build-a-career-in-ai-book?ref=the-batch-deeplearning-ai).

 # ChatGPT Awesomness, RNN, MLOps & DL | Day 83